 The first entry with value Image:System is our process 0.
 The first address 0x84863020 is the address of EPROCESS structure for the given process.

-process extension will not show process that are hidden by rootkits.So, it is always better to use the harder method.
+process extension will not show process that are hidden by rootkits.So, it is always better to use the manual method.
 More on this is discussed later.

 Now we have find the address of EPROCESS block so look at the values there.